 "The most important and the most powerful tool you have to change your health … is your fork," according to Mark Hyman, MD (huffingtonpost.com).
-Preparing healthy home cooked meals rather than dining out can provide a whole bread basket full of benefits including improving health and longevity and increasing family social community.
+Preparing healthy home-cooked meals rather than dining out can bring about a whole bread-basket-full of benefits, including improving health and longevity and increasing family social community.

 The recommended daily average calorie intake for an adult is 2,000 calories with 56 to 78 grams of fat (preferably from "good" sources such as nuts, avocados and olive oil) and approximately 1,500 to 2,300 milligrams of salt depending on health and age (cnpp.usda.gov).